Keith Connor

 Keith Leroy Connor (born 16 September 1957 in Anguilla, an Overseas Territory of the United Kingdom) is a male retired athlete who represented Great Britain and England.
+He competed in the triple jump at the 1980 Summer Olympics and the 1984 Summer Olympics.

+Biography

 Athletics career

 Connor migrated with his parents to Great Britain in 1964.
+He went on to represent Great Britain as an athlete.

+Connor finished second behind Aston Moore in the triple jump event at both the 1976 AAA Championships and the 1978 AAA Championships.
+Despite being beaten by Moore at the AAAs, he gained revenge by winning the gold medal for England in the triple jump event, at the 1978 Commonwealth Games in Edmonton, Canada, with Moore taking the bronze.

+Connor finally became the British triple jump champion after winning the British AAA Championships title at the 1979 AAA Championships.
+The following year at the 1980 Olympics Games in Moscow, he represented Great Britain, finishing just outside the medals in fourth place.

-He went on to represent Great Britain as an athlete who mainly competed in the triple jump.
-He represented England and won a gold medal in the triple jump event, at the 1978 Commonwealth Games in Edmonton, Alberta, Canada.
-Four years later he won the triple jump gold again when he represented England, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
+Two years later he won the triple jump gold again when he represented England, at the 1982 Commonwealth Games in Brisbane, Australia.
 He then won the 1982 European Athletics Championships gold and a bronze medal at the 1984 Summer Olympics in Los Angeles.